FreedomIntelligence/PlatoLM/README.md

 - [10/08/2023]
 - will update the tech report v1.1 in 3 days.
 - will update the 13b version in a week.
+- will reconstruct the code in a month.
-- if you are interested in our work, welcome to provide us with gpt API!
+- if you are interested in our work, welcome to provide us with gpt APIs and GPUs!

 # ✨ Latest News
 - [08/21/2023]: Rank #1 on [AlpacaEval benchmark](https://tatsu-lab.github.io/alpaca_eval/) among 7B scale, achieving 81.94% win rates against text-davinci-003 (has entered into the official benchmark).